brettcannon/mousebender/README.md

 * Install from an sdist
 * Install dependencies (i.e. read dependencies from wheel, solve dependency graph)
 * Networking (everything is sans-I/O as it's easier for you to do the actual networking and rely on this package to handle what was downloaded appropriately)
+* Install somewhere other than in a `venv`-created virtual environment

 ## Where does the name come from?
 The customer from [Monty Python's cheese shop sketch](https://en.wikipedia.org/wiki/Cheese_Shop_sketch) is named "Mr. Mousebender".
 And in case you don't know, the original name of [PyPI](https://pypi.org/) was the Cheeseshop after the Monty Python sketch.